phantomboots/NDST-Arduino-Scripts/README.md

-These Scripts are used in Arduinos microcontroller in various locations within the Phantom system, including Subsea and surface.
+These Scripts are used in Arduinos microcontroller in various locations within the NDST Tools, including Subsea and surface.
 They can be edited and uploaded via the Arduino IDE.
+The description below describe the functions of each script in the repositories, including the location of the Arduino device running the script.

 **phantomHeadingDepthLeakAndUmbTurns.ino**